dilyswoo/cyclistic-bike-share/README.md

 Each table consist of 13 columns and varying number of rows depending on each month’s rides data.

 For the purpose of this exercise, I will be using PostgreSQL to process the dataset.
-Visualisations will be done via Tableau.
+Visualisations will be done via Tableau, [link to dashboard here](https://public.tableau.com/views/Divvy_16526959743440/DivvyDashboard?:language=en-GB&publish=yes&:display_count=n&:origin=viz_share_link).

 ```TSQL
 -- Creating table to store the monthly data